 I posted about The Reality of Aniridia & Nystagmus, explaining my eye conditions, and it’s had a very positive response.
 So do go and check it out.
 Thank you to Ami for featuring me, and to those who have given such lovely feedback on it!

-I also attended the latest meeting of the VocalEyes User Panel, where we discussed the various audio described theatre shows and museum tours we’ve experienced recently, and heard about other things the charity is working on.
+As usual I attended the latest meeting of the VocalEyes User Panel, where we discussed the various audio described theatre shows and museum tours we’ve experienced recently, and heard about other things the charity is working on.
 So that was an interesting meeting as always.

 Plus I went to another pub social with RNIB Connect London, this time at the Doggett’s Coat & Badge pub in Blackfriars, which I recommended after we could no longer book at our previous venue.
 There were 8 of us there, and we had a lovely few hours together with good food and lots of chat.
 It’ll be wonderful when we can resume those socials in future.